medineaslan/CSE241-Object-Oriented-Programming/HW1/README.md

 To run this program you can use makefile.
-Enter this commands respectively : make and ./exe.
+Enter these commands respectively in terminal: make and ./exe.